CAIDA/corsaro3/README.md

   ./corsarotrace -c <config filename> -l <logmode>

-Unlike the other tools, corsarotrace does not read packets directly from the capture source -- instead, it expects to received tagged packets directly from corsarotagger.
+Unlike the other tools, corsarotrace does not read packets directly from the capture source -- instead, it expects to received tagged packets either directly from corsarotagger or from a corsarofanner local socket.
 Therefore, corsarotrace will require a running instance of corsarotagger to be able to function correctly.

 The full set of supported global config options is: